 - Moderate Resorts: $20/night

 - Deluxe Resorts: $25/night

-Disney Vacation Club members have an exception to the parking fee in some situations (staying at a DVC deluxe villa, using points at other Disney World resorts).
+Disney Vacation Club members have an exception to the parking fee in some situations (staying at a DVC deluxe villa with points, using points at other Disney World resorts).

 Disney World Cost Calculator: Type of Hotel

 The type of hotel, and the location, has a significant impact on your overall Disney vacation cost.
 There are a few different decisions you’ll need to make.